Hanna Lundberg: Orienteering

 Competing at the 2021 European Orienteering Championships, she placed 8th in the sprint, and reached the semifinal in the knockout sprint.

 At her first participation in the World Orienteering Championships 2023 she won a bronze medal in the middle distance, and a gold medal in the relay as start runner for the Swedish winning team.

 At the European Orienteering Championships in Belgium in August 2025, Lundberg won a bronze medal in the mixed sprint relay with the Swedish team.
 She later won a silver medal in individual sprint at the same championships, in Lier, three seconds behind Pia Young Vik.

+In July 2026 she placed fifth in individual sprint at the 2026 World Orienteering Championships in Genova.

 Ski orienteering

 In ski orienteering, Lundberg won three gold medals at the 2021 Junior World Ski Orienteering Championships, in sprint, long and middle distances, in addition to a silver medal in the relay.